IACS Organizational Structure

-The role of the GPG is to develop and implement the policies, directions and long term plans of the Council, to periodically review and revise the scope of work and mandate of each of the Panels, as well as oversee and approve each Panel’s work programme and budget, and to review and formally adopt the technical resolutions developed by the Panels.
-GPG is further responsible for approving the establishment of joint working groups (JWG) with industry on specific technical topics, and reporting on the outcomes of the JWG to the Council and the greater maritime industry.
-GPG is also tasked with monitoring and responding to those activities of the IMO and other organizations which relate to the operations of IACS
+The role of the GPG is to develop and implement the policies, strategies and long-term plans of the Council, to periodically review and revise the scope of work and mandate of each of the Panels, to oversee and approve each Panel’s work programme and budget, and to review and formally adopt the technical resolutions developed by the Panels.
+GPG is further responsible for approving the establishment of joint industry working groups (JIWG) with industries on specific technical topics and reporting on the outcomes of the JIWG to the Council and the greater maritime industry.
+GPG is also tasked with monitoring and responding to those activities of the IMO and other organizations which relate to the operations of the IACS.

 (1) Hull Panel